Full Table of Contents

 80% of medicine is maintenance, not emergency care.
 There is time to make informed cost-benefit decisions for 80% of health care.
 Unfortunately, there is no opportunity to do so.
 Patients being screened for cancer cannot know whether the radiologist examining their x-rays ever recognizes cancer in an x-ray.
 No one monitors that.

-That was studied once.
+That was studied.
 It was found that there are radiologists who cannot recognize cancer in an x-ray.
 The government tried to fix that.
 They wanted to test and rate radiologists.
 But government is political and medicine is powerful.
 The effort devolved into the government regulating the equipment that radiologists use.
 The inept radiologists are still enjoying long and lucrative careers getting paid for doing something they are incapable of doing.
 They have degrees.
 They have training.
 They have good social skills.
 They talk a good talk.
-They just don't do a good job.
+They just don’t do a good job.
 Patients are told to go to them and pay whatever the insurance company can be persuaded to pay.
-If the patients don't have insurance, often they are told to pay more than the insurance company would have had to pay.
+If the patients don’t have insurance, often they are told to pay more than the insurance company would have had to pay.
 And they do that, patient after patient, year after year, with no benefit to anyone but the radiologist.

 Closed Claims Projects